oeoeoe/GoodVibrations/README.md

 ---

-The requires no extra files, just download the files, import it into Android Studio and run it.
+The app requires no extra files, just download the files, import it into Android Studio and run it.

 #### What works right now?